Vipassana at Home hosts online meditation courses designed to fit within daily life.

 Your Facilitator

-During COVID, he moved to Thailand, to explore meditation deeper.
-There he also met other embodiment practices such as contact improvisation dance, free-diving, and Aikido.
+During COVID, he moved to Thailand, to explore meditation.
+There he also met other embodiment practices such as contact improvisation and somatic free-diving.

 Now, he practices primarily Mahasi-style Noting Vipassana.
 He studied intensively with his teacher, Ajahn Puttar from Wat Sopharam in Thailand for many months, where he regularly returns.